radivot/myelo/README.md

 ![](docs/zhuge19model.png)

-In the model, the units of S, N and P are 1e6/kg, 1e8/kg, and 1e10/kg, respectively.
-Steady states given in Table 1 (of the paper) are
+The units of S, N and P are 1e6/kg, 1e8/kg, and 1e10/kg.
+Steady states in Table 1 (of the paper) are

 ```
 library(tidyverse)